IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 ``/api/access/datafile/{id}/grantAccess/{identifier}``

-This method grants access to the datafile whose id is passed on the behalf of an authenticated user whose identifier is passed.
+This method grants access to the datafile whose id is passed on the behalf of an authenticated user whose user identifier is passed with an @ prefix.
 The key of a user who can manage permissions of the datafile is required to use this method.

 A curl example using an ``id``::

-    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/grantAccess/{identifier}
+    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/grantAccess/{@userIdentifier}

 Reject File Access:
 ~~~~~~~~~~~~~~~~~~~

 ``/api/access/datafile/{id}/rejectAccess/{identifier}``

-This method rejects the access request to the datafile whose id is passed on the behalf of an authenticated user whose identifier is passed.
+This method rejects the access request to the datafile whose id is passed on the behalf of an authenticated user whose user identifier is passed with an @ prefix.
 The key of a user who can manage permissions of the datafile is required to use this method.

 A curl example using an ``id``::

-    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/rejectAccess/{identifier}
+    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/rejectAccess/{@userIdentifier}

 Revoke File Access:
 ~~~~~~~~~~~~~~~~~~~

 ``/api/access/datafile/{id}/revokeAccess/{identifier}``

-This method revokes previously granted access to the datafile whose id is passed on the behalf of an authenticated user whose identifier is passed.
+This method revokes previously granted access to the datafile whose id is passed on the behalf of an authenticated user whose user identifier is passed with an @ prefix.
 The key of a user who can manage permissions of the datafile is required to use this method.

 A curl example using an ``id``::

-    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/rejectAccess/{identifier}
+    curl -H "X-Dataverse-key:$API_TOKEN" -X PUT -d true http://$SERVER/api/access/datafile/{id}/rejectAccess/{@userIdentifier}

 List File Access Requests:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~